davyeu/Sarcasm_detection_Thesis_project/README.md

 To facilitate a better understanding of the repository's structure, it is organized as follows:

 ### The Data
-1. Datasets Folder: Contains the datasets utilized in the study for experimentation and evaluation.
+In Datasets Folder you can find the datasets utilized in the study for experimentation and evaluation. every dataset contain at least two fields:sentence and label. most of the dataset contain extactly two labels: positive or negative.

+### The model
+We use `bert-base-uncased` for the binary calssifiction task.
-2. BERTmodels Folder: Hosts essential Python scripts related to BERT models' development and evaluation:
+BERTmodels Folder hosts essential Python scripts related to BERT models' development and evaluation:
     - 	bertModels.py: A Python file encompassing the class definitions of BERT models, thoughtfully tailored to the specific objectives of the study.
     - 	runBERTModels.py: A script file offering a command-line interface (CLI) to evaluate the BERT models.
 By appending specific parameters, users can effortlessly assess various aspects of         the models' performance.
 3. Jupyter Notebooks: These notebooks provide hands-on demonstrations of key procedures and functionalities: